aayush1693/Text2Video-CogVideoX/README.md

 ## Acknowledgments

 This project utilizes the CogVideo model developed by the [THUDM](https://github.com/THUDM/CogVideo) team.
+Check out their [Paper](https://arxiv.org/pdf/2205.15868).
 We extend our sincere thanks to the inventors of CogVideo for their groundbreaking work in the field of video generation.

 ## License